NavpreetDevpuri/DNAc/README.md

     1. Some sequence may work like if-else for some quantities.
     2. Some sequence may only responsible for some specific traits like color.
  3. Testing different-different sequences of DNA for finding their traits or work.
     1. We can develop a machine that can automate that process by making and growing different-different versions of a plant having different-different DNA sequences automatically.
+Then we just need to observe those plants to cellect information about DNA sequences.